The 5 Kosas or Strata of the Mind

 10. Obstacles are the helping forces that establish one in the goal

-• This counter-effort alone carries the sádhaka [spiritual aspirant] to his cherished goal.
+They only do service to a person.
+These obstacles lead to the battle against them.
+This counter-effort alone carries the sádhaka [spiritual aspirant] to his cherished goal.

 11. Prayer and ritualistic worship become a source of confusion

 It is useless to pray to God for something, for He is sure to give what is necessary.
+Solicitation or importunity in the name of worship is nothing but toadyism and flattery.

-12. Devotion is ideation on God, not flattery or ritualistic worship of God
+12. Devotion is ideation on God, not flattery of God or ritualistic worship

+Being merged in the constant thought of God is devotion.
 Devotion is not related to the chanting of hymns or ritualistic worship with different paraphernalia.
+A devotee may perform these, but they are not an indispensable part of devotional sádhaná.

 Footnotes